 The "quilt" entry is a boolean to indicate whether all permutations of convolution radii and thresholds should be run.
 If set to false, the number of forecast and observation convolution radii and thresholds must all match.
 One configuration of MODE will be run for each group of settings in those lists.
-If set to true, the number of forecast and observation convolution radii must match and the number of forecast and observation convolution thresholds must match.
-For N radii and M thresholds, NxM configurations of MODE will be run.
+If set to true, the number of forecast and observation convolution radii must match and the number of forecast and observation convolution radii and M thresholds, NxM configurations of MODE will be run.